hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/Activities/Konbini.md

 The following two screens of dialog should be the same for each of the convenience store instances.

 ![Going to the convenience store](/assets/images/games/Prospi/Prospi20242025/HakkyuNoKiseki/Activities/Konbini/konbini-activity-1.png)
+> I decided to go out to the convenience store.
+It was a store where a former player was working.

 ![Retired player recommends a book to us](/assets/images/games/Prospi/Prospi20242025/HakkyuNoKiseki/Activities/Konbini/konbini-activity-2.png)
+> I hadn't seen him in a long time, but he told me about a recommended product.

 ## Variable Dialog
 The following screens of dialog will vary based on which product the game randomized for you.

 ![Retired player recommends a book to us](/assets/images/games/Prospi/Prospi20242025/HakkyuNoKiseki/Activities/Konbini/konbini-activity-3.png)
+> I decided to buy the recommended snacks/candy. ...But, unfortunately the players suddenly stuffed them into their stomacks.

 ![Retired player recommends a book to us](/assets/images/games/Prospi/Prospi20242025/HakkyuNoKiseki/Activities/Konbini/konbini-activity-4.png)
+> Sugisaki (line 1) and Fukushima's (3) mood became good.
+Yuasa's (2) mood became normal.

 I got some candy/snacks, but these rascals ate them all.
 At least their moods improved as a result.